Soccer Without Boundaries

 Our Impact What We Do

 Our primary goal is to provide an outreach program that engages youth to participate in soccer as a means to integrate immigrant and low income children into their new community.
 Last summer SWB offered a free summer soccer program in a local greenspace.
 Nearly 100 children participated, representing 19 different countries and with ages ranging from pre-school to high school.
 This camp offered an affordable, safe environment for children with working parents but was not financially viable for a volunteer based organization.

-- This summer, SWB sought out to expand our programs and made plans to hold a Summer Camp in August (August 8-12, 2016).
+- Last summer, SWB sought to expand our programs and made plans to hold a Summer Camp in August (August 8-12, 2016).
 A Soul of the City grant from the Calgary Foundation was made to help establish the camp as a sustainable annual enterprise.

 This new Summer Camp was designed to provide a supportive environment for children of new Canadians to help them become accustomed to their new home.
-This opportunity will also give working parents, some from single parent families, an affordable and safe week of summer camp for their children.
-By the end of the week, we've seen that the children have improved their soccer skills and have made new friends.
-We've also seen that the kids, and their parents, develop a feeling of belonging in their new country and especially in their new neighbourhood.
+This opportunity gave working parents, some from single parent families, an affordable and safe week of summer camp for their children.
+By the end of the week, the children improved their soccer skills and made new friends.
+We observed that the kids, and their parents, developed a feeling of belonging in their new country and especially in their new neighbourhood.